Women in Libya: Military

 As of the late 20th century the regime had sought to introduce women into the armed forces.
 In the 1978 Libya's new military academy began training women, training thousands since.
-In the early 1980s where the 'Nuns of the Revolution' were created as a specialist police force attached to revolutionary committees.
+In the early 1980s where the 'Nuns of the Revolution', often referred to as the Amazonian Guard, were created as a specialist police force attached to revolutionary committees.
 Then in 1984, a law mandating female conscription that required all students in secondary schools and above to participate in military training was passed.
 In addition, young women were encouraged to attend female military academies, the first of which was established in 1979.
 These proposals originated with Colonel Gaddafi, who hoped that they would help create a new image and role for Libyan women everywhere.
 Nonetheless, the concept of female training in the martial arts encountered such widespread opposition that meaningful compliance seemed unlikely.
+Another issue at academies and the military during this time was sexual assault.
+While the participation of women was encouraged, many did not do so for reasons of safety.

 Marriage

-Child brides were banned, and the minimum legal age to marry placed at 18.
-Since 1973 Libyan women have had equal rights in obtaining a divorce.
+The Sharia regulations in effect until 1972 had no minimum age for marriage, allowed forced marriage, and had no concept of alimony.
+Law 76 "Protecting Some Rights of Women in Marriage, Divorce for Prejudice, and Consensual Divorce", enacted in 1972, changed these rules.
+A mimimum marriage age was set at 16 for women and 18 for men, though these rules have often been broken in rural areas.
+This minimum was raised to 20 years in 1984.
+The right of jabr, meaning the right of a guardian to force his ward into marriage was eliminated.
+While this meant a guardian cannot force their child into marriage, marriages still required the guardian's consent.
+Women were also granted the right to divorce their husband, but alimony could only be given if the court deemed the husband to be at fault.
+Despite these improvements there are still issues, for example the concept of marital rape does not exist in Libyan law.
+Women's organisations have also been concerned about the elimination of restrictions on polygamy in 2011.